replicatedhq/replicated-field-labs/instruqt/airgap-embedded/03-airgap-deployment-assets/assignment.md

 We're going to start with downloading the bundle for the kURL cluster.
 This will turn our air-gapped instance into a single-node Kubernetes cluster which in turn will run our application.
-We start with the cluster download since it's the largest of the thres assets and we can download the others while its download is running.
+We start with the cluster download since it's the largest of the three assets and we can download the others while its download is running.

 From the "Jumpbox" tab, run the command below: